rgl/semaphoreui-playground/README.md

 docker compose up --detach
 ```

-Access the Semaphore UI at:
+Access the Semaphore UI as `admin:admin` at:

 http://localhost:3000